Increase individual and organisational performance through sales executive coaching.

 The answer is that there are still five frogs left on the log because they only ‘decided’ to jump off.

 It's more than just semantics.
 Recent research suggests that out of every 100 people who buy learning materials, only two of them will actually follow through with their apparent decision to study what they paid for.
-So if they were frogs, 98 of them would still be sat on the log.
+So if they were frogs, 98 of them would still be sitting on the log.

 Let’s consider the research from another perspective.
 We could construe it to mean that out of every 100 decisions, the average number that will be acted upon is 2!